The Pain of Trauma

 3/ gradually and progressively facing traumatic memories while effectively neutralizing them at the same time.

 Techniques that are used to overcome panic and phobias, such as Hypnosis and Guided Imagery Desensitization – where relaxation responses are paired with traumatic memories to reduce their negative impact – can be very helpful in overcoming trauma responses.

 Need help breaking free from trauma?
-Visit my Trauma Counselling web page
+Visit my Trauma Counseling web page

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recover from Trauma, Anxiety, Scapegoating/Bullying, Low Self Esteem, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in recover from Trauma, Anxiety, Scapegoating/Bullying, Low Self Esteem, Depression, Grief and Addictive Behaviors.
 I look forward to hearing from you and helping you achieve the life you want and deserve!

 Join My Email List & Download Your Free EBook: